 At this modern on-the-spot ceremony, family members may have been singing, praying, crying and just exchanging stories at the bedside in the 90-minutes since death occurred.
 The tributes have commenced before the funeral firm’s arrival!
 Hospice workers, hospital chaplains, and death midwives are facilitating this new kind of working “wake” immediately after death exquisitely well.
 And families are navigating the liminal space–the time between death and disposition– as best they can.

-Enter the funeral director (or the funeral home’s representatives).
+Enter the funeral director (or the funeral home’s representatives), fresh from the stresses of the highway.
 Yow.
 Not an easy moment.

 Addressing my brethren directly, I’d like to demonstrate how funeral directors and funeral home personnel can support, even uplift, a grieving family at point of transfer.

-1. Clear your head and fill it with compassion on your way to the home, hospice or hospital.
+1. Clear your head and fill it with compassion on your way to the hospital, nursing facility or home where the death has occurred.
 Arrive at the agreed-upon time.
-Stand at the door of the room where the death has occurred, knock softly, then enter.
+Stand at the door of the room, knock softly, then enter.
 Slowly offer your hand to family members, extend condolences.
 You’ve been doing that with every job, right?
 What’s new is what comes next.

 2. Ask what the people in the room called the deceased, and if you may use that name for a moment.
 Walk to the bed, touch the deceased’s shoulder, and introduce yourself to the deceased by name and say you are there to help.
 This is a leap, I know.
 But hang in there with me.
 What is said next is open to personal style and cause of death.
 Among the possibilities: a moment of silence staring into the face of the deceased (telegraphing nothing but a calm, confident demeanor in death’s presence).
 A very brief prayer could follow if the family is religious and no clergy is present (“God full of mercy who dwells on high, grant perfect rest on the wings of your divine presence…”).
 Or you could reflect out loud upon the fact that death is “a labor,” and that the deceased has successfully gotten to that labor’s other side.
 Death is not a lost battle.